 Making Homemade Lipton Onion Soup Mix:

-It turns out that I actually had most of the ingredients to throw the Homemade Lipton Onion Soup Mix together, right in my pantry.
+It turns out that I actually had most of the ingredients to throw this together, right in my pantry.
 The only thing I had to pick up was the onion flakes and I’ve actually been using them in a few other recipes, too, when I’m feeling a bit lazy.
 When I think of the number of onions I’ve cut over my lifetime!
 It must add up to tons.
 Literal tons.

 I remembered an old blogger friend, Quinn, of Dad What’s 4 Dinner had posted a recipe awhile back.
 I love his blog, love his enthusiasm and his great recipes.
 You will, too!
 And check out his Cooking with Ella features; Ella is Quinn’s youngest daughter and they have a blast in the kitchen.